 Read the depth on the calibrated side of the bathythermograph at the top of the water column and read the temperature off the temperature plate.
 Invert the instrument and press the valve to release the water.
 Shake until all water is out before using it again.

 Continue taking readings at successively lower depths until you note a sudden drop in temperature.
-Mark this on the sheet of paper as the top of the thermocline.
+Mark this on the data table as the top of the thermocline.
+Be aware that the thermocline depth changes by season and with weather conditions.

 Continue taking measurements in the same way to measure the thermocline's thickness.
 While in the thermocline, the temperature will continue to drop with depth, but slowly.
 When the temperature stops getting colder while depth continues to increase, the probe will have penetrated the thermocline and entered the cold water layer underneath.

 Crank a battery-powered, hand-held water temp meter's display unit to lower the waterproofed electronic sensing probe attached to the other end of the insulated 200-foot cable into the water.
-(See Resources.)
+A deep water thermometer or fishing depth thermomoter will also work.

+Create a data sheet with one column for depth and a second column for temperature.
 Hold the probe at a meter's depth and read the depth and temperature from the hand-held display unit.
-Record them on paper.
+Record them on the data sheet.

 Continue taking samplings at successive depths, noting when the temperature drop-off marks the top of the thermocline.